Bright-04/terraform-atlantis-workshop/docs/quick-start-guide.md

 # Check for any violations
 # You should see validation results in the output
+# Note: Active test resources are included for demonstration
 ```

+**Test Resources**: The workshop includes active test resources in `main-aws.tf` that demonstrate compliance validation.
+These resources are designed to show how violations are detected and prevented.

 ## 🎯 What You'll Have After 15 Minutes